Contrast-Security-OSS/terraform-aws-ecs-contrast-agent-injection/terraform-module/README.md

 Security scanning is configured via `.checkov.yml` in this directory.
 The configuration:

-- Excludes examples, tests, and other non-module directories
+- Excludes examples and other non-module directories
 - Focuses only on the Terraform module files
 - Outputs both CLI and SARIF formats when requested
 - Supports baseline creation for CI/CD workflows